Are you using sub-folders or sub-domains? Don’t Get This Technical Issue Wrong!

-Search engines have made strides to assoctate content on sub-domains with the domain but, “they aren’t good or perfect enough to rely on.”
-Rand’s advice is, “I’d really urge everyone to keep your content on one single root domain preferrably in sub-folders – that’s how you are going to maximize your potential SEO benefits.”
+Search engines have made strides to associate content on sub-domains with the domain but, “they aren’t good or perfect enough to rely on.”
+Rand’s advice is, “I’d really urge everyone to keep your content on one single root domain preferably in sub-folders – that’s how you are going to maximize your potential SEO benefits.”

 - Use sub-folders to your main domain for all your content to build your domain authority

 - That includes all your content wherever it is hosted or syndicated (for example any and all of your product detail pages, SaaS catalog pages, CAD model download applications, etc.)

 - If external apps or SaaS solutions can’t operate as sub-folders of your domain look for alternatives that can – call us for advice if necessary (BTW CDS Catalog as a Service and CAD as a Service can do this under patent pending technology

 - Only after you’ve maximized your natural SEO ranking, consider paying search engines for SEM ranking

 - The key is to get lots of pages indexed under your main domain.
 Use the Site: command in the Google search box to find out how many pages you have indexed (minus PDFs).
 Ex: site:www.yoursite.com -.pdf